JunieMu/helloworld-thp/README.md

-# HelloWorld-THP
+# TheHumorProject1
-A Hello World Vercel App for The Humor Project Spring 2026!
+Vercel Deployed App for The Humor Project Spring 2026!

-Week 1 Homework Assignment